-Aggregate consideration (1): CEB L2 Total Cash paid at close (2), (3) \$ 2,687,704 \$ 134,199 \$ 2,821,903 Additional cash to be paid (2) 12,465 - 12,465 Fair value of Gartner equity awards (4) 818,660 - 818,660 Total (5) \$ 3,518,829 \$ 134,199 \$ 3,653,028
+Aggregate consideration (1): CEB L2 Total Cash paid at close (2), (3) \$ 2,687,704 \$ 134,199 \$ 2,821,903 Additional cash paid (2) 12,465 12,465 Fair value of Gartner equity awards (4) 818,660 818,660 Total (5) \$ 3,518,829 \$ 134,199 \$ 3,653,028

-(1) Includes the total consideration transferred or to be transferred for 100% of the outstanding capital stock of the acquired businesses.

-- (2) The cash paid at close represents the gross contractual amount paid.
-Net of cash acquired from these businesses and for cash flow reporting purposes, the Company paid \$2.62 billion in cash at close for these two businesses.
-The Company expects the additional \$12.5 million in cash to be paid in the third quarter of 2017. - (3) The Company borrowed a total of approximately \$2.78 billion in conjunction with the CEB acquisition (see Note 7 Debt for additional information). - (4) Consists of the fair value of (i) Gartner common stock issued (see Note 8 Equity for additional information) and (ii) stock-based compensation replacement awards. - (5) The Company may also be required to pay up to an additional \$20.8 million in cash for L2 which is contingent on the achievement of certain employment conditions by several key employees.
+- (1) Includes the total consideration transferred for 100% of the outstanding capital stock of the acquired businesses. - (2) The cash paid at close represents the gross contractual amount paid.
+The Company paid the additional \$12.5 million in cash in third quarter 2017.
+Net of cash acquired from these businesses and for cash flow reporting purposes, the Company paid \$2.63 billion in cash. - (3) The Company borrowed a total of approximately \$2.78 billion in conjunction with the CEB acquisition (see Note 7 Debt for additional information). - (4) Consists of the fair value of (i) Gartner common stock issued (see Note 8 Equity for additional information) and (ii) stock-based compensation replacement awards. - (5) The Company may also be required to pay up to an additional \$20.8 million in cash for L2 which is contingent on the achievement of certain employment conditions by several key employees.
 This amount is being recognized as compensation expense over approximately three years.

-The allocation of the purchase price for CEB and L2 are preliminary with respect to various matters, to include the valuation of goodwill and intangible assets and property, equipment, and leasehold improvements; tax contingencies; and other items.
-The Company expects to complete the allocation of the purchase price for both L2 and CEB in late 2017 or early 2018.
+The allocation of the purchase price for the L2 and CEB acquisitions are preliminary with respect to various matters, to include leases and leasehold improvements; tax contingencies; and other items.
+The Company expects to complete the allocation of the purchase price by the end of the accounting measurement period for the respective acquisition.